GuyBaele/SpreadGL/scripts/README.md

 **discrete_tree_handler.py** works similarly as continuous_tree_handler.py, but the users have to provide an extra location list (with geographic coordinates for the discrete locations) in the context of discrete phylogeographic analysis.

+**branch_processor.py** calculates the time of the parent tree branches.

 **time_conversion.py** converts time from decimal years to datetime.

 ## environmental_layer_generator

-**environmental.py** creates environmental layers by adding data to GeoJSON maps.
+**environment.py** creates environmental layers by adding data to GeoJSON maps.

 ## projection_transformation